 This fact sheet provides general information about applying to the AAT to review a decision made by the Department of Home Affairs in relation to all other visas except protection visas.

 PDF versions of this fact sheet are available in the following languages:

 Arabic, English, Hindi, Nepali, Punjabi, Simplified Chinese, Thai, Urdu and Vietnamese.

-We are a statutory body with the power to review decisions made by the Minister, or by officers who are delegates of the Minister, of the Department of Home Affairs.
+We are a statutory body with the power to review decisions made under the Migration Act 1958 by the Minister, or by officers who are delegates of the Minister in the Department of Home Affairs.

 In conducting a review, we must consider the case afresh and make a decision that is correct in law.
 We have the power to overturn decisions and to substitute another decision, or return a case to the department for reconsideration with directions.
 We are required to provide a review that is fair, just, economical, informal, quick and proportionate.

 Visa criteria and matters relating to the cancellation of visas, to sponsors, employer nominations and the points system are set out in the Migration Act and associated regulations.

 We generally review cases in date order, but give priority to cases where:

 - there is a question as to whether or not we have jurisdiction to conduct a review